-- "Scenario" samples "So What?" from Miles Davis' Kind of Blue, "Blind Alley" by the Emotions, "Ecstasy" by The Ohio Players, "Oblighetto" by Jack McDuff, "Little Miss Lover" from Axis: Bold as Love (1967) by Jimi Hendrix and "Give It Up", "Funky Granny" and "Soul Vibrations" by Kool And The Gang.
+- "Scenario" samples "So What?" from Miles Davis' Kind of Blue, "Blind Alley" by the Emotions, "Ecstasy" by The Ohio Players, "Oblighetto" by Jack McDuff, "Little Miss Lover" from Axis: Bold As Love (1967) by Jimi Hendrix and "Give It Up", "Funky Granny" and "Soul Vibrations" by Kool & the Gang.

 Got more rhymes than the Winans got familyNo need to sweat Arsenio to gain some type of fame(...)
 I never half step cause I'm not a half stepper(...)
 You ain't no Special Ed, so won't you seckle with the mission

 - "Buggin' Out" namedrops the gospel group the Winans Family, Arsenio Hall, "Ain't No Half Steppin'" by Big Daddy Kane, "Taxing" and "The Mission" by rapper Special Ed.

 (...)
 Used to watch the show on Channel 4 called Riptide''(...)So what?
 You got a crew?
 I got one too, they're called the Brooklyn Zoo.Diggy dang diggy dang gi-dang gi-dang diggy diggy

 - "Rap Promoter" namedrops the detective series Riptide and the rap group Brooklyn Zoo, of whom Tip was a member.
 The final scatting lines are a reference to "Making Cash Money" by Busy Bee.